 Theories of atomic structure, bonding, periodicity and geometric structure are used to describe the properties and reactivities of -inorganic compounds with emphasis on several main groups: acids and bases, oxidizing and reducing agents, solid state and transition metal coordination compounds.
 Includes laboratory with emphasis on synthesis and analysis of inorganic compounds.
 Prerequisite: CHM 412 or consent of instructor.
 Fall Term, alternate years.

 .50 or 1.00 credit

 Topics vary each term to reflect current student and faculty interests and timely topics in the chemical literature.
 Examples include advanced organic chemistry, environmental chemistry, industrial organic chemistry, computational chemistry, advanced physical chemistry, organometallic chemistry and organic synthesis.
 Laboratory may be included.
 May be repeated for credit.
-Prerequisite: CHM 412 or consent of instructor.
+Prerequisite: consent of instructor.

 CHM 492/292 Independent Study